websites, groups and channels

 Sourdough Geeks – Facebook Group

-This popular Facebook group has over 125,000 members, and is run by James Bridges, a working, professional baker.
+This popular Facebook group has almost 1 million members, and is run by James Bridges, a professional baker.
 This is a very active group with great moderators and administrators.
 The group members run the gamut from beginners to expert bakers.
 No question is too geeky for the Sourdough Geeks.

 BreadClub20- Facebook Group